ilinkuo/a-better-setTimeout/README.md

 * xxxxxxxhasRun: returns true if it has run at least once

   New Signature:
-* setTimeout(handler, interval, owner/tags, manager), with the new arguments being optional
+* setTimeout(handler, [ array of owners/tags ], interval), with the new argument being optional

 Considerations
 * Forward compatibility with timeout manager